Efficiency-fluctuation trade-offs in biomolecular assembly processes: Introduction

-In contrast, systems must combine feedback control with \emph{distinct} subunit synthesis rates can overcome the efficiency-fluctuation trade-off and exhibit finite fluctuations even for an assembly efficiency of 100\%.
-We show that antithetic integral feedback systems~\cite{Briat2016} are just one of several realizations of such dual-input feedback control that avoid diverging fluctuations in the high-efficiency regime.
+In contrast, systems that combine feedback control with \emph{distinct} subunit synthesis rates can overcome the efficiency-fluctuation trade-off and exhibit finite fluctuations even for an assembly efficiency of 100\%.
+We show that antithetic integral feedback~\cite{Briat2016} is one of several realizations of such control that avoid diverging fluctuations in the high-efficiency regime.

-Mathematically, our work is based on modeling cellular processes as continuous time Markov processes with a discrete, but infinite, state-space.
-The state vector of such systems $\boldsymbol{y} = (y_0,\ldots,y_n)\in \mathbb{Z}_{\geq 0}^n$ represents the abundances of a set of cellular components labelled $Y_1,\ldots, Y_n$, and the stochastic dynamics of the components is determined by the reactions
+\comm{Mathematically, our work is based on modeling biochemical reactions as continuous-time Markov processes with a discrete, but infinite, state-space.
+In particular, we analyze incompletely specified systems with a set of intracellular species of interest $X_1,\ldots, X_n$ whose abundance is denoted by $\boldsymbol{x} = (x_0,\ldots,x_n)\in \mathbb{Z}_{\geq 0}^n$.
+We specify only the $m$ reactions in the systems that change the abundance of the components of interest